wildonion/gem/README.md

 > Finally Run ```sudo chmod +x deploy.sh && ./deploy.sh```

-## 🚀 Deploy Conse Contract on Localnet
+## 🚀 Deploy Ticket Contract on Localnet

 * Fire up a terminal and run a local ledger using ```solana-test-validator``` command.

 * In the second terminal:
     * config the solana on the localnet using ```solana config set --url localhost``` command.
     * charge your generated wallet using ```solana airdrop 10``` command or the [faucet](https://solfaucet.com/) site for testnet or devnet.
-    * build the contract with ```anchor build --program-name conse``` command.
+    * build the contract with ```anchor build --program-name ticket``` command.
-    * deploy the contract on the localnet with ```anchor deploy --program-name conse```
+    * deploy the contract on the localnet with ```anchor deploy --program-name ticket```
     * the output of the deploy command is something like:
         ```console
             Deploying workspace: http://localhost:8899
             Upgrade authority: /home/$USER/.config/solana/id.json
-            Deploying program "conse"...
+            Deploying program "ticket"...
-            Program path: /home/$USER/Documents/gem/conse/target/deploy/conse.so...
+            Program path: /home/$USER/Documents/gem/conse/target/deploy/ticket.so...
             Program Id: 2dxHAp1hE9R4zieNEAVct4H5gC9xbYzdJ3DJnJ7EU62Z

             Deploy success